illinois-stat528/stat528sp24/setup.md

-# Introduction to Computational Resources
+# STAT 528 setup and workflow

 ## Welcome